Scholarly Pursuit Award

 - Travel to conferences – even to present results, cultivate collaborators or get feedback relating to research – is not an allowable expense under this competition.

 - Only equipment that is specific to the project or unusual for the applicants department will be considered for funding.

 - Applicants must justify the need for equipment in reaching the objective/goals of this project and how it is essential in meeting the long-term research agenda.

 - Equipment purchased under the grant remains the property of the University following completion of the project.
 Applicants may wish to consider leasing equipment as an alternative to purchasing it.

 - Books, periodicals, databases, and other library materials are not eligible for licensing or purchase under this funding unless a purchase request has first been declined by the Georgia Southern University Libraries.
-For more information about submitting purchase requests for library materials, see the Libraries’ Collection Development Guide.
+For more information about submitting purchase requests for library materials, contact the GS Libraries.

 - If declined for licensing/purchase by the GS Libraries: